ocaml-multicore/kcas/README.md

 - : int option = None
 ```

-The queue implementation in this section is an example of using **kcas** to
+The queue implementation in this section is an example of using **Kcas** to
 implement a fine-grained lock-free algorithm.
 Instead of recording all shared
 memory accesses and performing them atomically all at once, the implementation
 updates the tail outside of the transaction.
 This can potentially improve